 Making the decision to keep you tooth is a wise investment; it's important you continue to protect it with regular care.

-Stephen Simpson, Dentistry, answered
+Stephen Simpson, Dentist, answered

 Teeth which have received properly executed root canal therapy (endodontic treatment) may last indefinitely if appropriate preventative and hygiene care is maintained by the patient.
 These teeth MUST be properly restored anatomically subsequent to root canal therapy if they are to survive the rigors of daily function, since the internal structure of the tooth has been dramatically altered.

-Brandon Aron, Dentistry, answeredYour tooth could last a lifetime after root canal therapy.
+Brandon Aron, Dentist, answeredYour tooth could last a lifetime after root canal therapy.
 However, just like anything else, if you don't take good care of your teeth after therapy, the root canaled tooth may fail.
 If you haven't done so already, discuss with your dentist or endodontist if the root canal treated tooth will need a crown or "cap" to protect the tooth.

-Nicholas Dello Russo, Dentistry, answered
+Nicholas Dello Russo, Dentist, answered